dietrichm/usebb2drupal/README.txt

 admin/structure/forum/migrate-usebb.
 Specify UseBB's installation path and click 'Start migration'.

+For user signatures to be migrated, you must first download and install the contrib signature module, found at https://www.drupal.org/project/signature.

+Selecting "Structure and content without users" will cause all topics and posts to be authored by user 0 (Anonymous).
+This is suitable if you want to migrate the contents but not the member base, e.g. for archived or dead forums.
+The original poster's username will be shown as "Name for Anonymous".

 If you want to convert internal links in forum descriptions, topics, posts and user signatures, you need to provide the public URLs on which the UseBB forum can or could be accessed in the past.
 Without the URL(s), the translation is disabled.

-For user signatures to be migrated, you must first download and install the contrib signature module, found at https://www.drupal.org/project/signature.

 Please test the migration on a private or local environment before executing it on a live website.
 All forums will become public, even when UseBB permissions